A $\sigma_{2}$ Penrose inequality for conformal asymptotically hyperbolic 4-discs: Introduction

 We make some comments regarding our results.

 Positive mass problems related to $\sigma_{k}$ curvature have been considered for both asymptotic flat and asymptotic hyperbolic manifolds under different settings.
-See Ge-Wang-Wu \cite{GWW1,GWW2,GWW3,GWW4}, Ge-Wang-Wu-Xia \cite{GWWX1} and Li-Luc \cite{LiLuc1}.
+See Ge-Wang-Wu \cite{GWW1,GWW2,GWW3,GWW4}, Ge-Wang-Wu-Xia \cite{GWWX1} and Li-Nguyen\cite{LiLuc1}.
 Our definitions and results are different in flavor.
-Also, we focus only on the $\sigma_{2}$ curvature in a conformal AH 4-disc.
+Also, we focus only on the $\sigma_{2}$ curvature in dimension 4 case.

 The most interesting feature of our results is our curvature assumption.
-A simple computation shows that our assumption $\sigma_{2}(A_{g})\geq\frac{3}{2}$ leads to the scalar curvature condition $R_{g}\leq-12$, which is exactly the opposite comparing to that posed in previous works of \cite{WangX} and Chru$\acute{s}$ciel-Herzlich \cite{CH}.
+A simple computation shows that our assumption $\sigma_{2}(g^{-1}A_{g})\geq\frac{3}{2}$ leads to the scalar curvature condition $R_{g}\leq-12$, which is exactly the opposite comparing to that posed in previous works of \cite{WangX} and Chru$\acute{s}$ciel-Herzlich \cite{CH}.
 In a vague sense, we are considering a class of AH manifolds with negative or non-positive energy density.
 Theorem \ref{thm:main} and Corollary \ref{cor:main cor} should be viewed as negative mass theorems under these assumptions, which are reasonable.
-Furthermore, it is interesting to interpret the contribution of naked singularities, which are right hand side terms of (\ref{eq:M1}) and (\ref{eq:M2}).
+Furthermore, it is interesting to interpret the contribution of isolated singularities, which are right hand side terms of (\ref{eq:M1}) and (\ref{eq:M2}).
 We will, however, leave any possible physics implication of our results to experts.

 From a geometric point of view, we study metrics in the so-called negative cone, which means that in our settings the scalar curvature, $R_{g},$ is strictly negative.
-Comparing to results in the positive cone case, Relatively few works have been done in this direction.
-See, for example, \cite{MP,GV1,GG}.
+Comparing to results in the positive cone case, there are relatively few works for the negative cone case.
+See \cite{MP,GV1,GG,GLL}.
+The difficulty for the negative cone is mainly due to the lack of interior $C^{2}$ estimate, which plays a significant role in fully nonlinear elliptic equations including the $\sigma_{k}$ Yamabe problem.
+The counterexample of interior $C^{2}$ estimate has been constructed by Sheng-Trudinger-Wang \cite{STW}.
+Our result can be viewed as a necessary condition in further study of general $\sigma_{2}$ Nirenberg type problem in a similar setting.